navcoin/navcoin-core/doc/build-osx.md

 ## Compiling libunbound from source

 Libunbound needs to be compiled from source.
-Download last version from http://www.unbound.net, untar, cd to the folder and then `./configure`, `make` and `make install-all`.
+Download last version from http://www.unbound.net, untar, cd to the folder and then `./configure --disable-gost`, `make` and `make install-all`.

+*OpenSSL 1.1.0 and later no longer include the GOST engine.* Refer:https://www.openssl.org/news/cl110.txt

 ## Build NavCoin Core